astronomer/astro-docs/enterprise/v0.16/09_resources/01_release-notes.md

 - BugFix: Prevent ability to create Service Account with the same name in Astro UI and CLI
 - BugFix: Error on `$ astro dev init` and `$ astro version` if not authenticated to Astronomer
 - BugFix: Update intermediate cert on the astronomer.io wildcard to resolve `(60) SSL certificate problem: certificate has expired` in Astro CLI
-- BugFix: Restore ability to dynamically pull namespace for Celery Executor, Local Executor and KubernetesPodOperator
+- BugFix: Restore ability to dynamically pull namespace with `namespace=default` in [KubernetesPodOperator](https://www.astronomer.io/docs/enterprise/stable/customize-airflow/kubepodoperator/) and KubernetesExecutor Config
 ## Astronomer v0.15 Release Notes

 Release Date: June 8, 2020